tomasc/picture_tag/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this to your application's Gemfile:

 ```ruby
     gem 'picture_tag'